DavidPesta/my-boilerplate-for-phaser-typescript-vscode/Tips-And-Gotchas/README.md

 These files are meant to preserve many hard won learning experiences.

+* DO NOT CREATE GRAPHICS until the game code is mostly written and playable.
+Create rectangle placeholders for sprite images and such so that you can decide on image dimensions and so that momentum exists toward finishing.
+Prepare the image filenames as intended, but decide on the actual graphics later.

 * [DO NOT enable physics on a Sprite before it has been given a texture (link)](Enable-Physics-AFTER-LoadTexture.md)